shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

 <div class="fragment current-only" data-code-block="2" data-code-focus="5"></div>
 <div class="fragment current-only" data-code-block="2" data-code-focus="7-8"></div>
     <aside class="notes">
-        <b>Observing Attributes changes is not a feature that is out of the box with the native spec.</b>
+        <b>Unfortunetly, Observing Attributes changes is not a feature that is out of the box with the native spec.</b>
         <br/>
         <b>If we have a custom element like this one. how do we listen to the `name` attribute changes?</b>
         <br/>